drpeterrohde/QuNet/README.md

 # Temporal routing & quantum memories

 We accommodate for quantum memories by treating them as temporal channels between the respective nodes of identical copies of the underlying graph, where each layer represents the network at a particular point in time.
+This is far more efficient than naïve combinatoric congestion mitigation techniques, relying on the same underlying routing algorithms applied to a graph with a simple linear overhead in size.

 <p align="center"><img src="https://user-images.githubusercontent.com/4382522/115102057-06028b80-9f8c-11eb-9f8b-76c8c58d38f5.jpeg" width="100%" align="middle"></p>
 <!--- ![FE76132D-706C-488B-A6C8-B6B1536283BA](https://user-images.githubusercontent.com/4382522/115102057-06028b80-9f8c-11eb-9f8b-76c8c58d38f5.jpeg) --->